brianbader/eva_package/README.md

 * Add expected covariance matrix for probability weighted moments estimation in GEV1 case

-* Update all other functions with 'nzsh' function to handle shape close to zero.
-Make sure likelihood density function is being referred to in all functions.
-(So far gone through up to gpdFunctions.R)

 * Add more examples and descriptions, update vignette